Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 A good rimfire rifle or pistol will serve you well, and an optically enhanced variant will serve you even better.

-There is a ton of them on the market, so I can’t possibly cover them all.
+There are a ton of them on the market, so I can’t possibly cover them all.
 So what’s your favorite?
 Let me know in the comments.
 Got a 10/22 and need some more upgrades?
 Check out our list of the Best Accessories for the 10/22!

 The Best Gun Deals, Coupons and Finds